Terrtia/text-geolocation-ail/bin/README.md

 # Text Geolocation module

-we use mordecai document a text geoparsing tool written in python 3.
+We use mordecai, a text geoparsing tool written in python 3.

 Given a piece of text , it found their locations based on pre-trained models.

 Extract the place names from a piece of text, resolve them to the correct place, and return their coordinates and structured geographic information.

-### pigeo source code
+### mordecai source code

 https://github.com/openeventdata/mordecai